 append Append data to an existing file.

 complex Treat data as complex variables.

 input The name of the ASCII input file.

 invar Input file variables (column names).

 msym Specify missing value character.

+nocheck Don't check data type or record length.

-preservecase Preserves the case of variable names in output file. outvar List of variables to be included in output file. outtyp Output data type. output The name of the GAUSS data set to be created. nocheck Do not check data type or record length.
+output The name of the GAUSS data set to be created.

+outtyp Output data type.

+outvar List of variables to be included in output file.

+preservecase Preserve case of variable names in output file.

-The principal commands for converting an ASCII file that is delimited with spaces or commas are given in the following example.
+The principle commands for converting an ASCII file that is delimited with spaces or commas are given in the following example:

-'''

-input agex.asc;

-output agex;

-invar $ race # age pay $ sex region;

-outvar region age sex pay;
+input agex.asc; output agex; invar \$ race # age pay \$ sex region; outvar region age sex pay; outtyp d;

-outtyp d;

-'''

-From this example, a delimited ASCII file agex.asc is converted to a double precision GAUSS data file agex.dat.
+In this example, a delimited ASCII file agex.asc is converted to a double precision GAUSS data file agex.dat.
 The input file has five variables.
 The file will be interpreted as having five columns: